 CONTRIBUTING GROUPS: If you would like for your research group to be a Contributing Research Group for the Scientific Computing Student Club, please fill out this form.

 Do you have a question about FLUX?
 Do you need help with an error in your code?
 Or would you like to help answering this kind of questions?
 These and many other coding questions will be the focus of the SC2 forum.
-You can start a conversation about your topic with other club members and ARC-TS personnel.

 If you are not a member of the SC2 but would like to participate, please register here (You need to be logged into your umich account).